Cerebral palsy affects people differently

 Talking can be difficult, because muscles in the throat can be affected.
 Some people use a communication aid to help them speak.
 This means they may need more time to respond.
 If you do not understand, it's OK to ask someone to repeat what they are saying.

-Around a third of people with Cerebral Palsy find things difficult to understand.
+Around a third of people with CP find things difficult to understand.
 It can make it harder for sensory information, like light or sound, to get to the brain, and it can make abstract ideas like letters and numbers trickier.